binwiederhier/ntfy/docs/publish.md

     ```

 ## Publish as e-mail
-You can forward messages to e-mail by specifying an e-mail address in the header.
+You can forward messages to e-mail by specifying an address in the header.
 This can be useful for messages that
 you'd like to persist longer, or to blast-notify yourself on all possible channels.
 Since ntfy does not provide auth,
 the [rate limiting](#limitations) is pretty strict (see below).
+In the default configuration, you get 16 e-mails per
+visitor (IP address) and then after that one per hour.
+On top of that, your IP address appears in the e-mail body.
+This
+is to prevent abuse.

 === "Command line (curl)"
     ```